Camping Showdown: Steeped Coffee vs The Bripe Coffee Pipe

 The Steeped Coffee was good.
 Not great.
 It was a solid blend that exceeded my expectations of what to expect from a pre-ground bagged coffee.
 If I were away from my kitchen, it would be good enough for my needs.
 I preferred the California Blend, which is a medium roast over the Odyssey Blend, which is a dark roast.

 The Bripe is the most inefficient coffee brewer I have ever tried.
 After setting up the brew, it takes a few minutes to heat the coffee.
-Then a few minutes to cool.
+Then, a few minutes to cool.
 All this for a single ounce of coffee.
 Not espresso.
 Brewed coffee.
 If you wanted to drink a 10-ounce coffee, it would take over an hour of heating, cooling, and cleaning.
 Ridiculous.
-Plus it costs around $75 USD, which is a pricey way to brew an ounce of coffee at a time.
+Plus, it costs around $75 USD, which is a pricey way to brew an ounce of coffee at a time.

 The Bripe can also be used to make tea, which makes more sense since good teas can support multiple steeps.
-I could see drinking a puer tea or nice oolong in the Bripe, much more than coffee.
+I could see drinking puer tea or a nice oolong in the Bripe much more than coffee.

 In the battle between Steeped Coffee and The Bripe, the clear winner is Steeped Coffee.